-Is artificial photosynthesis the next game changer for energy and food?
+Is artificial photosynthesis the next game changer for energy and food?edit

 This conference on the role of science & technology in global food security learnt about potential scientific break-through during discussions about the advances and challenges of implementing science and technology into the food system.